 The Skoll World Forum has invited partners and other innovators to host a series of independently-organized Ecosystem Events in creation of Skoll Week, a comprehensive platform for global social and environmental progress.
 Skoll Week brings additional voices from across sectors and regions to Oxford to participate in rich dialogue, forge connections, and seize on the energy sparked by the Forum.
 The general public is also invited to join Forum plenary sessions and after-hours activities.

-For the Amazonian Yawanawa, ‘medicine’ has the power to transport you in a vision to a place you have never been.
-Hushahu, the first woman shaman of the Yawanawa uses VR-like medicine to open a portal to another way of knowing.
+For the Amazonian Yawanawa, ‘medicine’ has the power to transport you in a vision to a world that lies within the world you know.
+At the request of the Yawanawa and Hushahu- their first woman shaman-artist Lynette Wallworth uses our technology like medicine, in hopes of fulfilling a dream of theirs: to open a portal within us to another way.

 AWAVENA is a collaboration between a community and an artist, melding technology and transcendent experience so that a vision can be shared, and a story told of a people ascending from the edge of extinction.